What Can Be Done To Get Rid Of Pesky Woodpeckers?

 It is still a mystery why woodpeckers find it necessary to peck holes in siding or peck at chimneys.
 The most common theories include searching for insects and establishing their territory for mating rituals.

-Regardless, woodpeckers are a migratory non-game bird protected by the State and Federal Wildlife Departments and therefore should not be harmed.
+Regardless, woodpeckers are a migratory nongame bird and are protected by the State and Federal Wildlife Departments and therefore should not be harmed.

-The most effective methods of preventing woodpeckers from damaging your home all have common objectives, to keep the woodpecker preoccupied or hazing the bird from your home.
+The most effective methods of preventing woodpeckers from damaging your home include keeping the woodpecker preoccupied or hazing the bird from your home.

 - If there is a shiny metal object on your home that woodpeckers drum on, cover it in burlap to discourage them from finding it attractive.
 However, like a wooden owl, the woodpecker will eventually figure out that it’s harmless.
 So keep the woodpecker preoccupied by placing a metal/tin object on the far end of your property away from bedrooms and neighbors.